I Still Dream of Jeannie: Plot

 Colonel Tony Nelson is incommunicado on a mission for NASA.
 Jeannie thus does not know his whereabouts or if he will return on time to attend an important occasion.
 A distinguished, academic presentation speech is scheduled to be made by their son, Tony Junior.
 Mister Simpson, one of TJ's favorite educators, looks forward to meeting Nelson.

-Jeannie goes to NASA offices to enquire with a General Wescott about her husband's mission.
+Jeannie goes to NASA offices to inquire with a General Wescott about her husband's mission.
 He merely reminds her the information is classified Top Secret.

 Jeannie and TJ conspire on a b&e to steal the mission file.
 They are beaten to the punch by a pair of snoopers named Eddie & Guzer.
 These two are after information with potential black market value which they expect to find in a file titled Xenon.
 They make off with the file prior to Jeannie and son's arrival.

 Jeannie had suspected that the General would have a misleading filing system as a security measure.
 She explains this to TJ who helps her seek out the code key hidden in the office.
 Once found, it reveals that the Nelson mission summary is in the purloined Xenon file.
 They later relay this hurdle to longtime family friend, Colonel Roger Healy.

 Meanwhile, to make matters worse, Jeannie's jealous and mischievous sister, Jeannie II, turns up to meddle.
 She reminds Sham-Ir (a genie in authority) of certain mandates.
 Jeannie may not remain on the plane of reality for more than three months without an Earthly Master, and Tony has been away for a long time.
 Sham-Ir rules that Jeannie has two weeks to find either her husband Tony or an eligible new Master.
 If she fails, she must return to Mesopotamia forever.